Lexington, Kentucky

 Lexington’s charms its visitors both by the close proximity of the area’s rural surroundings and by the metropolitan conveniences of a dynamic city.

-Getting Around Lexington
+Getting Around Lexington, Kentucky

 You can get just about anywhere you want from Lexington.
 The City is served by major Interstate highways… I-75 runs north-south and I-64 runs east-west.
 Access to central Lexington is from I-75/I-64 exit 115 (Newtown Pike), exit 113 (US Route 68), I-75, exit 110 (US Route 60), I-75, exit 108 (Man O War Boulevard) and I-75, exit 104 (KY 418).